 agent.server.port=<App_Running_Port>

--javaagent argument (see Server-Specific Installation Links below or Installation Help)| Apache Tomcat | Install Guide |
+-javaagent argument to the application startup configuration (see server-specific links below)| Apache Tomcat | Install Guide |

 | JBoss EAP | Install Guide |